Avocados are no longer just used in guacamole. Today, they’re a household staple across the United States and in other parts of the world.

 You may have heard about the benefits of eating avocado seeds.
 Emerging research suggests that the seeds may have antimicrobial and anti-inflammatory properties.

-These may help some health conditions, but most of the research used avocado seed extract and not whole, fresh avocado seeds.
-It hasn’t yet been established if avocado seeds are safe to eat.
+These properties may help some health conditions, but most research used avocado seed extract, not whole, fresh avocado seeds.
+It has not yet been established if avocado seeds are safe to eat.

 Ways to incorporate avocados into your diet